A School of Excellence in Bookbinding Education

 Founded in 1993 by Tini Miura, Einen Miura and Daniel Tucker, the American Academy of Bookbinding is an internationally known degree-oriented bookbinding school that offers book enthusiasts of all levels the opportunity to initiate and improve their skills in a generous and supportive learning environment.
-The Academy conducts intensive courses in the fine art of leather binding, book restoration, repair and preservation practices as well as related subjects.
-The goal of the Academy is to graduate professional-level binders who have the knowledge and skills to produce the highest quality work and the ability to pass on these skills to the next generation.
-The Academy is unique in the United States in its ability to offer a comprehensive diploma granting program in the study of bookbinding and book repair, restoration and preservation, taught by some of the most experienced and highly regarded book artists and conservators in the world.
-Our main campus is in Telluride, Colorado, and in 2014 we are continuing to offer workshops at the Lallier/Etherington studio in Summerfield, North Carolina.
+The Academy conducts intensive courses in the fine art of leather binding, book restoration, repair, preservation practices and related subjects.
+The goal of the Academy is to graduate professional-level binders who have the knowledge and skills to produce the highest quality work and the ability to pass on those skills to the next generation.
+The Academy is unique in the United States in its ability to offer comprehensive diploma granting programs in the study of bookbinding and book preservation, taught by some of the most experienced and highly regarded book artists and conservators in the world.
+Our main campus is in Telluride, Colorado, and in 2015 we are continuing to offer workshops at the Lallier/Etherington studio in Summerfield, North Carolina.

 There are many introductory classes offered and students may attend some classes with little or no experience.
-Some students pursue their studies further and enter a program that culminates with a diploma in Fine Binding or the Integrated Study Program.
+Some students pursue their studies further and enter a program that culminates with a diploma in either Fine Leather Binding or the Integrated Studies Program.
 Some students pursue both tracks of the curriculum.
-Your training and practice at the American Academy of Bookbinding will give you a strong foundation in bookbinding and book conservation that will complement whatever path you choose to follow.
+Your training and practice at the American Academy of Bookbinding will provide you with a level of skill and understanding that ensures quality and confidence in your work and career.

 The American Academy of Bookbinding is a program of the Ah Haa School for the Arts.